BerendiRazvan/Java-Project---Tickets-App/README.md

-Aceasta este o aplicație realizată folosind Java și Gradle, JavaFX pentru interfața grafică, Hibernate pentru ORM și o bază de date SQLite. În aplicație poți vinde bilete la evenimente susținute de diferiți artiști.
-De asemenea poți adăuga, șterge, modifica sau vizualiza toate evenimentele folosind servicile REST și clientul web.
+This is an application built using Java and Gradle, JavaFX for the GUI, Hibernate for the ORM, and a SQLite database.
+In the application you can sell tickets to events supported by different artists.
+You can also add, delete, modify or view all events using REST services and the web client.

-Etapele realizării aplicației:
+Stages of application development:

-Săptămâna 1 -> - Implementare claselor: Entity, Emmployee, Location, Show si Ticket -
+Week 1 -> - Implementation of classes from the model: Entity, Employee, Location, Show and Ticket -
-               - Modelare bază de date -
+          - Database modeling -
-               - Implementare interfață Repository -
+          - Create Repository interface -

-Săptămâna 2 -> - Implementare repository și jurnalizare -
+Week 2 -> - Repository implementation with logging -

-Săptămâna 3 -> - Implementare service -
+Week 3 -> - Service implementation -
-               - Realizare interfață grafică cu JavaFX -
+          - Creating a graphical interface with JavaFX -

-Săptămâna 4 -> - Modificare aplicație, adăugare clinet-server -
+Week 4 -> - Modification of the application to work with client-server -

-Săptămâna 5 -> - Modificare persistență pentru clasa Employees cu ORM (Hibernate) -
+Week 5 -> - Change persistence for Employees class with ORM (Hibernate) -

-Săptămâna 6 -> - Proiectare și implementare servicii REST pentru clasa Show -
+Week 6 -> - Design and implement REST services for the Show class -

-Săptămâna 7 -> - Implementare Client Web pentru serviciile REST -
+Week 7 -> - Web Client implementation for REST services -